acatarinaoaraujo/acatarinaoaraujo.github.io/projects/aeneas.md

 date: 2021-11-30
 published: true
 labels:
-  - Javascript
+  - Bootstrap
   - Meteor
+  - React
+  - MongoDB
-  - Semantic UI React
+  - Semantic UI
   - Agile Project Management
   - ICS 414
 summary: Application to aid a mobile clinic to keep track of their medical supplies, and medications.